-Today’s POP RESCUE is the 1994 album Crocodile Shoes by actor and generally annoyed-looking Jimmy Nail, but would this album fit okay, or is it likely to cause blisters?
+Today’s POP RESCUE is the 1994 album Crocodile Shoes by actor and generally annoyed-looking Jimmy Nail, but would this album fit like an old comfy pair of shoes, or is it likely to cause blisters?
 Read on…

 The album starts with title track and lead single Crocodile Shoes – with it’s strumming acoustic guitars, plodding simple beat, and a scattering of harmonica.
 Jimmy’s vocals feel troublingly high for first line ‘wine, beer, and spirits all the time‘, as he swaggers right into the first verse, but he recovers, and carries on.
 The little clarinet sections here, really add an almost cheerful and playful layer in what is essentially a downbeat track about loneliness.
 The song gave him a #4 UK hit single, and was the theme tune to his hit TV series of he same name.